alansobchacki/odin-react-cv-app/README.md

 What I Learned
 -----

+TOP's lessons were great to teach you how to build and deploy a React app.
+I learned how to use [Vite](https://vitejs.dev/) to build React apps, and to use [Vercel](https://vercel.com/) to deploy them.
+They also taught me the fundamentals of React, but I struggled to understand them.

+I had to browse [React's documentation](https://react.dev/learn) to better understand components, JSX, props, state, conditional rendering, and keys.

+Notes
+-----

 At first, I didn't see much reason to use React.
 I thought it was overcomplicating things.
-I missed my good, old, .getElementById() and .appendChild() friends.
-Writing HTML inside Javascript?
-The madness!
+I missed my good, ol' .getElementById() and .appendChild() friends.

 But yeah, with a project like this, handling DOM manipulation by myself would be a problem.
-That's how I learned React's usefulness.
+That's when I learned React's usefulness.

-I had to browse [React's documentation](https://react.dev/learn) to understand components, JSX, props, state, and keys.
 I finished the project but looking back, I could have handled things better.
 Not adding so much functionality into a single component, separating my.css files into a single 'assets' folder, handling props/data better so that the resume gets updated as the user types, etc.

 Still, I'm proud of my messy code.
-I got it done, and hey, it's my first React project.
+Not too bad for my first React app.

-Notes
------

-This project was built with [Vite](https://vitejs.dev/) + React, and deployed with [Vercel](https://vercel.com/).

-Allowing users to print their resumes wasn't a requirement, but it felt dumb not to allow people to save/print their resumes.
-It will throw you an extra blank page for whatever reason, but it works.

-Troubleshooting this took more time than the project itself, and I still couldn't fix it.
-I'll return at a later time and fix this (trust me bro).
+Also, allowing users to print their resumes wasn't a requirement, but it felt dumb not to allow people to save/print their resumes.
+It will throw you an extra blank page, but it works.
+Troubleshooting this took longer than the project itself, and I still couldn't figure out why.
+I'll return later and fix this — trust me, bro.